Scientific-Computing-Lab/PragFormer/README.md

 # PragFromer: Learning to Parallelize in a Shared-Memory Environment with Transformers
-This repository contains the official source code used to produce the results reported in this [TBA].
+This repository contains the official source code used to produce the results reported in [this](https://arxiv.org/abs/2204.12835) paper.

 <details><summary><strong>Table of Contents</strong></summary>